vlrprbttst/BoxTent/readme.md

 #### JAVASCRIPT
 * all of your javascript files are concatenated and minified in a single file called `production.min.js` and all the single `<script src=""></script>` lines you previously had on `_dev` are transformed into a single line: `<script src="js/production.min.js"></script>`.

+# TO DO

+* manage includes with processhtml
+* test workflow with more then one `.html` file
+* manage image folders syncing